deivis6x7/deivis6x7/README.md

 <h2> About me </h2>

 <p>
-- Mechatronics Engineering student at UnB.<br>
+- Mechatronics engineering student at UnB.<br>
-- Interested in Computer Networks, Signal Processing, and Stochastic Filtering.<br>
+- Interested in computer networks, signal processing and stochastic filtering.<br>
-- Researcher in the field of Autonomous Vehicles.<br>
+- Researcher in the field of autonomous vehicles.<br>
 </p>

 <h2> My Skills </h2>